Where to Sell Domains: The Best Venues (2026)

 Selling on the Namecheap Market

 If your name is registered at Namecheap, the Namecheap Market is the path of least resistance.
-Open your domain list, hit Manage, scroll to Sell Domain, set a price, and you’re listed — the domain typically becomes visible to buyers within 24 hours (per Namecheap).
-You can price anywhere from $5 to $1,000,000, and Namecheap takes a flat 10% commission on the sale (per Namecheap’s Market documentation), which is one of the lower rates in the business.
+Open your domain list, hit Manage, scroll to Sell Domain, set a price, and you’re listed — the domain typically becomes visible to buyers within 24 hours.
+You can price anywhere from $5 to $1,000,000, and Namecheap takes a flat 10% commission on the sale, which is one of the lower rates in the business.
+All of that is set out in Namecheap’s guide to listing a domain for sale, which is worth reading once before your first listing rather than after it.

 Two limits worth knowing: the Market only lists domains registered at Namecheap, and you can’t list a name that’s within 7 days of expiring (per Namecheap).
 The honest trade-off versus Afternic or Sedo is audience size — you save on commission but reach fewer passive browsers, so the Namecheap Market works best as one listing among several, not your only shopfront.
 It pairs naturally with buying on the same platform; the same account you snipe undervalued names in is the one you can list them back into.
 For the buy side of that loop, see Namecheap Market Auctions Explained.